paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 This allows the runtime to parallelise transactions (among even more other things?
 I'm not sure here myself).
 If the runtime knows all the accounts that will be written to and read by everyone at all times it can run those transactions in parallel that do not touch the same accounts or touch the same accounts but only read and don't write.
 If a transaction violates this constraint and reads or writes to an account of which the runtime has not been notified, the transaction will fail.

-Now, to finally conclude this section, create a new `entrypoint.rs` file next to `lib.rs` and move the lib code there.
+Now, to finally conclude this section, create a new `entrypoint.rs` file next to `lib.rs` and move the `lib.rs` code there.
 Finally, register the entrypoint module inside `lib.rs`.

 ``` rust
 // inside lib.rs, only the following line should be in here